rayyildiz/rs-exercises/README.md

 cargo check
 ```

-Everything is fine if you should not see any error.
+If all is well, you should not see any errors.

 ## Exercises

 - [1- Luhn](luhn/README.md)
 - [2- Space Age](age/README.md)

+> PS: Check it out: [Rust by Examples](https://github.com/rust-lang/rust-by-example)